-20 Reasons Why Your Search Ranking & Traffic Might Drop - Search Engine Journal
+22 Possible Reasons Why Your Site Traffic Dropped

 With careful planning and attention to the essential components of your redesign project, you will avoid negatively impacting your SEO and rankings and can even make improvements.

-Technical SEO is the foundation you give your website content.
-It refers to SEO work that affects how well search engines can crawl and index your content.
+Technical SEO is the health measure of the technical foundation of your website.
+It refers to SEO work that affects how search engines crawl and index your content.

-Search engines are becoming more sophisticated.
-As a result, technical SEO continues to change.

 See Most Common Technical SEO Mistakes: How Severe Are They? for some of the most common issues that could affect your website traffic and rankings.

-Being aware of technical SEO issues should help you take better care of your website and keep your rankings up.
+Being aware of technical SEO issues helps you take better care of your website and keep your rankings up.

+Technical SEO issues are some of the baseline problems that can stop you from ranking.
-If your server is not set up for or prepared for sudden surges in traffic, it could overload and crash.

-Those who are on a shared server have a higher chance of going down because someone else on the same server might see a sudden increase in traffic.
+If your server is not set up or prepared for sudden surges in traffic, it could overload and crash.
+Those on a shared server have a higher chance of going down because someone else on the same server might see a sudden increase in traffic.

 Many hosting packages will take your site down if you exceed your bandwidth limits.
 This can happen if your site manages to get featured on a popular site.